-Mainstream Vouchers: WHA will process Mainstream Vouchers thru our current HCV wait list for those eligible under our present wait list preferences for the program (disabled over eighteen (18) and under sixty-two (62), homeless) and
+Mainstream Vouchers: WHA will process Mainstream Vouchers thru our current HCV wait list for those eligible under our present wait list preferences for the program (disabled over eighteen (18) and under sixty-two (62), homeless) and eligible wait list applicants for consideration.

-If our eligible Section 8 wait list applicants who meet criteria for the Mainstream Voucher are exhausted; we will review our available Public Housing wait list for eligible candidates.
-Barring any non-eligible wait list applicants for consideration.
 WHA must publicly post the application opening for Mainstream Vouchers only.
 Included with this will be the detailed Mainstream Voucher eligibility criteria that must be met to be eligible for the program voucher.
 WHA will work with available community partners thru the COC, Homeless Coalition, WISD, MHMR, Salvation Army, Family Abuse Shelter, etc. at that time for applications.